 Board processing is used more frequently.
 As a service member, you are entitled to appear before the board if the military is seeking Other-Than-Honorable-Discharge, you are an officer, your length of time in service is greater than six years or your situation is a matter of national security.
-The board consists of three officers, a legal advisor and a recorder.
-Unlike a courts-martial, a board processing has no formal rules of evidence and decides the facts by preponderance of evidence.
-Preponderance of evidence means the offense more than likely occurred.
+The board consists of three officers, a legal advisor, and a recorder.
+Unlike a court-martial, a board processing has no formal rules of evidence and decides the facts by a preponderance of the evidence.
+The preponderance of evidence means the offense more than likely occurred.
 During the hearing, you can have counsel represent you, bring witnesses, question witnesses brought against you, and challenge a member of the board.

 Get an Experienced Lawyer on Your Side

 An administrative separation can be every bit as serious as a court-martial conviction.
 You will lose your job, that is certain, but you will also most likely lose veteran’s benefits, VA loans, eligibility for other student loans and government programs.
 Many also face difficulty obtaining employment.

 As soon as you receive notice that an investigation is underway, you should seek legal counsel right away.
 The earlier you can start an aggressive defense with a military defense attorney to challenge the evidence and support your side, the better chance you will have of avoiding a possible involuntary separation.
 It is never too early to get an attorney on your side, and it is never too late — even if you have already made a statement implicating your guilt or involvement in the incident.